 *** As of June 12th the results of the SOC decisions about submitted contributions, as well as applications for reduced fee, have been sent to the authors.
 The Science Conference Program will be posted as soon as possible.

 *** Please note that, space permitting, we will keep considering the submission of Poster contributions until September 5th.

-On-line registrations at a 420€ fee will remain open will be closed on September 10th, but on-site payment will still be possible at the increased 450 Euro fee due to extra administrative charges.
+On-line registrations at a 420€ fee will remain open until September 10th, but on-site payment will still be possible at the increased 450 Euro fee due to extra administrative charges.